+OIGC staff monitor evolving risks from the Board Office level to the System level, and to the National level through meetings with Board Office leadership, university councils (for audit, compliance, and enterprise risk management), and professional organization training events.

-OIGC staff will conduct compliance reviews of statutes, Board of Governors regulations, policies, and procedures to evaluate Board Office as well as related System compliance.
-Identifying areas for review will be included in an annual OIGC risk assessment and scaled for available staff resources.
-The annual work plan will be presented to the Board through the AACC annually for their review and approval.
+OIGC staff conduct compliance reviews of statutes, Board of Governors regulations, policies, and procedures to evaluate Board Office as well as related System compliance.
+Identifying areas for review will be included in the OIGC’s annual work plan and scaled for available staff resources.
+The annual work plan is presented to the Board through the AACC annually for their review and approval.
+Completed audits or compliance reviews are generally provided as written reports and distributed to appropriate parties.

+To achieve sufficient monitoring of issues or concerns and to perform meaningful compliance reviews, OIGC staff shall have full and unrestricted access to all functions, data, records, information, physical property, and personnel pertinent to carrying out the office’s duties and responsibilities.
+This shall include freedom from any interference with audits, investigations, or compliance activities.

 Enforcement and Discipline

 An effective compliance program is one that incentivizes employees to engage in conduct in accordance with laws, regulations, rules, and policies.
 Conversely, it also applies appropriate disciplinary measures when employees engage in non-compliant conduct.
-The Board Office’s IOPP describes what is required of employees as well as disciplinary measures for non-compliance.
+The Board Office’s internal operating policies and procedures describe what is required of employees as well as disciplinary measures for non-compliance.

 Effective Lines of Communication and Reporting

 Open lines of communication are critical to early detection and identification of issues.
+Board Office and System employees are responsible for complying with laws, regulations, rules, policies and procedures, and standards of conduct.

-Issue identification also points to areas or topics requiring additional monitoring or education.
-System and Board office employees are encouraged to share concerns and issues with their supervisor or other appropriate officials.mployees of either the Board Office or a System institution are not comfortable sharing a concern.
-In those cases, employees are encouraged to contact the OIGC by email, phone, or the “General Complaint Form” accessible via the “How to File a Complaint” section of the OIGC webpage.
+Should they have a concern or any issues of possible compliance violations or misconduct, employees are encouraged to share them with their supervisor or other appropriate officials.
+Employees of either the Board Office or a System institution may report concerns in person or by contacting the OIGC by email, phone, or the “General Complaint Form” accessible via the “How to File a Complaint” section of the OIGC webpage.

 Response and Reporting Results